-We intend to use the net proceeds of this offering for research and development activities, including our planned clinical trials, an endothelial cell count safety trial and two proof-of-concept trials of our EGP-437 Combination Product, advancing a second molecule through formulation, preclinical and IND enabling studies and for working capital and other general corporate purposes.
-See "Use of Proceeds"
+Over-allotment option We have granted the underwriters a 45-day option to purchase up to development activities, including clinical trials with our EGP-437 Combination Product and for working capital and other general corporate purposes.
+See "Use of Proceeds."